-On November 27, 2017, our Board of Directors approved a stock repurchase plan.
-Under the plan, which became effective on November 27, 2017, we were authorized to repurchase up to \$5.0 million of our outstanding shares through November 27, 2020.
-On February 1, 2019, our Board of Directors approved an amendment to the share repurchase program to increase the authorized share repurchase amount to \$15.0 million.
+On November 27, 2017, our Board of Directors approved a stock repurchase plan, as amended on February 1, 2019.
+Under the plan, we are authorized to repurchase up to \$15.0 million of our outstanding shares through November 27, 2020.
 The repurchase program permits us to purchase shares from time to time through a variety of methods, including in the open market, through privately negotiated transactions or other means as determined by our management, in accordance with applicable securities laws.
-As part of the repurchase program, the Company has entered into a pre-arranged stock repurchase plan which operates in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
-Accordingly, any transactions under such stock repurchase plan will be completed in accordance with the terms of the plan, including specified price, volume and timing conditions.
+As part of the repurchase program, we may enter into a pre-arranged stock repurchase plan which operates in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
+Accordingly, any transactions under such stock repurchase plan would be completed in accordance with the terms of the plan, including specified price, volume and timing conditions.
 The authorization may be suspended or discontinued at any time and expires on November 27, 2020.
-During the three months ended

-September 30, 2019, we repurchased 0.1 million shares of our common stock on the open market at an aggregate purchase price of \$1.4 million under this repurchase program.
+During the three months ended March 31, 2020, we repurchased 0.1 million shares of our common stock on the open market at an aggregate purchase price of \$2.0 million under this repurchase program.

-The following table provides information with respect to all purchases made by the Company during the three months ended September 30, 2019.
+The following table provides information with respect to all purchases made by the Company during the three months ended March 31, 2020.
 All purchases listed below were made in the open market at prevailing market prices.